Kaushik093/NeuralNetwork-Hardware-Acceleration/README.md

   - Optimize the trained CNN for hardware implementation, considering quantization and pruning techniques (Refer to vitis-ai-quantization.py to see how the model is quantized).
   - Export the quantized model from .h5 to .xmodel.
   - Deploy the optimized model on the FPGA using **VITIS-AI** or an equivalent platform.
-  - Evaluate the performance in terms of inference throughput (inferences per second) and accuracy.
+  - Evaluate the performance in terms of inference throughput (inferences per second) and accuracy (Refer to KRIA_Inference.py).
   - Iterate between hardware and algorithm co-optimization to balance accuracy and throughput.